edgeimpulse/example-android-inferencing/README.md

 ## Edge Impulse Inferencing on Android
 This repository contains a minimal example for running an **Edge Impulse** machine learning model on an **Android** device using **Android NDK** and **TensorFlow Lite**.

+Fully tested on Vision for: FOMO AD, Object Detection, and on sensor data for KWS, and accelerometer with WearOS

 See the [Android Documentation](https://docs.edgeimpulse.com/docs/run-inference/cpp-library/running-your-impulse-android).

 ## Prerequisites